T-Pau/Accelerate/README.md

-# Assembler
+# Accelerate

-This is a cross platform assembler targeting multiple 8 and 16 bit computers.
+This is a cross-platform assembler targeting multiple 8- and 16-bit computers.
 It allows fine control over the produced output.

-It is written in C++
+It is written in C++17.